Incremental Learning Overview

 Metrics, and the latest values of the performance metrics

-Unlike when working with other machine learning model objects, you can create either model by directly calling the object and specifying property values of options using name-value arguments; you do not need to fit a model to data to create one.
+Unlike when working with other machine learning model objects, you can create an incremental learning model by directly calling the object and specifying property values of options using name-value arguments; you do not need to fit a model to data to create one.
 This feature is convenient when you have little information about the data or model before training it.
 Depending on your specifications, the software can enforce estimation and metrics warm-up periods, during which incremental fitting functions infer data characteristics and then train the model for performance evaluation.
 By default, for linear models, the software solves the objective function using the adaptive scale-invariant solver, which does not require tuning and is insensitive to the predictor variable scales .

 incrementalLearner converts a trained linear classification model of type